kuyagep/kuyagep/README.md

 ### Glad to see you here!
-I’m a Web Developer who has passionate to develop web application.
-Being a web developer allows me to enhance my capacity in various system and websites but I also develop with cutting edge backend support.
+I'm a web developer who is passionate about developing web applications.
+Being a web developer allows me to enhance my skills across various systems and websites, and I also work with cutting-edge backend support.

-I specialize in building PHP application that do website or web app.
-As a content creator I love programming,  designing and making YouTube videos that are informative and powerful.
+I specialize in building PHP applications for websites and web apps.
+As a content creator, I love programming, designing, and creating informative and powerful YouTube videos.

 <br/>